outdoor

 Hiking Taggart Lake

 Taggart Lake is an easy hike with options for adding mileage, doing an out/back, or a loop.
 My biggest tip: arrive early.
-This is an extremely popular trail head and the parking lot is usually full by mid-morning.
+This is an extremely popular trailhead and the parking lot is usually full by mid-morning.
 If the lot is full there’s an additional lot about 1/4 mile away and plenty of parking on the side of the road.

 Across the street from the Trailhead is a creek- either before, after, or both (!) cross the road and check it out.
-On three different occasions we saw moose here
+On three different occasions we saw moose here.

 Your hike starts at the far end of the lot with a wide packed gravel trail.
 You’ll stay on this until you reach a gate- to the right of the gate there’s a sign for the trail to Taggart Lake.

 Once you turn off the wide gravel path the trail turns to packed dirt and narrows.
 A couple minutes after you get onto the trail you’ll hear the river before you see it.
 We completed this hike in the beginning of Summer, and with a late snow melt, the water was seriously flowing.
-As we crossed the river it was so loud we couldn’t hear each other talking!
+As we crossed the river it was so loud we couldn’t even hear each other talking!

 After the horse pasture the trail climbs briefly as you continue to follow the river.
 After climbing for a bit you’re rewarding with some epic views of the Tetons.